 Instructor & TAs

 Dave Lillethun is the instructor.
-TAs are to be announced.
+TAs are Tomislav Zabcic-Matic and Mona Ma.

 Office hours and contact information will be posted in Canvas.

-There will be several tests (every other week, alternating with the quizzes), which you will complete at home.
+There will be several tests (every other week, 6 in total), which you will complete at home.
 Tests must be completed individually.
 Collaboration of any kind is strictly prohibited.
 Tests will be take-home open-notes style tests.
 They will not be proctored and will not be strictly timed, but will be released at a certain time and due at a certain later time.
 You may work on the test any time before the deadline and take as long as you like, up to the deadline.
 Materials you are allowed to use when working on tests are:

 - While taking the test, you may refer to the textbook, your notes (including previous tests, quizzes, class exercises, etc.), the Internet, and generally any other pre-written/recorded sources.